 - 1829 James Topping buys the farm from Isaac Corwin.

-- 1873 James Topping builds the 1873 Sunnyside House for his widowed daughter-in-law.
+- 1873, James Topping built the Sunnyside House for his widowed daughter-in-law.

-- In 1929, the New Route 206 was built and cut through the eastern part of the property.
+- In 1929, New Route 206 was built, cutting through the eastern part of the property.

 - 1945 Willis Larison buys the Topping Farm and converts the house to an inn/restaurant.

-- 1974 Arthur McGreevy buys Larison’s Turkey Farm from Willis Larison.
+- 1974, Arthur McGreevy buys Willis Larison’s Turkey Farm.

 - In 2000, Arthur McGreevy contracted to sell the Turkey Farm to Site Development Inc. of Cherry Hill, which plans to move or raze the Inn and build a CVS pharmacy and bank.